daydreamersjp/edX/DEV276x Learn to Program in Java/Final Project/README.md

 ## Part 2 – Move Limit

 Now that you have a basic Maze Runner, we’re going to make it a bit more difficult for your user.
 For Part 2 add the limitation that users will only have 100 steps to move before the exit to the maze closes!
 This means you need to keep track of how many moves a user makes.
-Create a new method called “movesMessage(moves)” that takes in an int representing the user’s current number of moves and produces these messages when the user hits the following milestones:
+Create a new method called “**movesMessage(moves)**” that takes in an int representing the user’s current number of moves and produces these messages when the user hits the following milestones:

 | Number of Moves |	Message |
 | --------------- | ------- |